 “GNM is a measured approach.”

 G + NM = Gnathologics + Neuromuscular = GNM (an advance blend of occlusal protocols and techniques that enhance the dentist’s clinical effectiveness in achieving successful clinical outcomes based on objectively measured criteria as they relate to the gnathic and neuro-muscular systems in dentistry).
 It focuses on the clinical application of neuromuscular occlusal principles at an advanced detailed level.

 Gneuromuscular Dentistry (GNM) is really a combined understanding and advanced clinical application of skill sets required to effectively treat cases comprehensively – It goes beyond the present day concepts of “Neuromuscular Dentistry” (note the spelling).
 It is dentistry that focuses on body alignment, optimal mandibular function (quality) and accurate occlusion (quality) that results in optimal function and form (based on objective measurements).
 In reality, gnathologics (Gk. study of the jaw) is a missing key to neuromuscular dentistry and neuromuscular concepts are missing key principles and concepts of gnathological teachings.
-An emphasis on “quality” of physiologic function and quality of resting modes of the masticatory system is of significant interest when occlusal principles are implemented.
+An emphasis on “quality” of physiologic function and quality of resting modes of the masticatory system beyond an optimally balanced terminal contact position (myocentric) is of significant interest when occlusal principles are implemented.
+“Myo-function or myo-functional” relationships are established based on both gnathic and neuromuscular principles.

 - Both Gnathologic and Neuromuscular understanding is required….it’s not a matter of one or the other – It’s BOTH!